JRamirez-F/LGI1/README.md

 </p>
 <p align="justify" style="font-size:small;">
 <sub>
 <b>Figure 1: LGI1 defficiency increases excitability and bursting propensity through Kv1 reduction</b>.
 The Lgi1-/- mouse has reduced expression of Kv1.1 (top IHF pannels) and Kv1.2 (bottoom IHF) panels in the hippocampus and at the AISs of CA3 Pyramidal cells (right most panels).
-An increase in Intrinsic Excitability is deteected thorugh Current Clamp patch clamp in CA3 pyramidal neurons of the LGi1-/-, with a lower rheobase.
+An increase in Intrinsic Excitability is deteected thorugh Current Clamp patch clamp in CA3 pyramidal neurons of the LGi1-/-, with a lower rheobase, higher gain during input/output curves and an increased depolarization.
 In the bottom rows a higher propensity for complex AP burstig is detected in the Lgi1-/- genotype.
 The figure is adapted from [Ramirez-Frranco et al, 2024].
 The protocol in the right-most bottom panels is adapted from Raus-Balind et al., 2019.
 </sub>
 </p>
 <br>